SEO - Optimized Keywords

 By analyzing your website carefully and finding out proper keywords.
 This task can be done by expert SEO copywriters.

 Pay attention to stemming for your keywords - particularly to what the root word is and what Google considers to be a match for that word, when optimizing pages over time.

 You can do brainstorming to identify correct keywords for your site.

 What is Word Stemming?

-Google uses word stemming.
-Word stemming allows all forms of the word - singular, plural, verb form as well as similar words to be returned for a given search query.
+Google uses a feature called word stemming that allows all forms of the word - singular, plural, verb form as well as similar words to be returned for a given search query.

-So if someone types in "house plans", not only will pages that are optimized for that phrase be returned, but so will pages that contain all variations of that phrase, for example: "house plan", "house planning", "house planer".
+So if someone types in "house plans", not only the pages that are optimized for that phrase but the pages that contain all variations of that phrase are returned.
+For example, "house plan", "house planning", "house planner".

-Hope you have some understanding on keywords and how to identify them and where to use them.
-Next chapter will explain you how to optimize Metatags for better results.
+Hope you have some understanding on keywords and you also know how to identify them and where to use them.
+The next chapter explains how to optimize metatags for better results.